Inverse0/CAVE_plot/README.md

 - `Notebook files`: Contains Jupyter notebooks for generating plots based on the experiment data.

 ## Usage
-- Modify the 'graph' parameter within the notebooks to alter the device or graph used in the experiment analyses.
+- Modify the `graph` parameter within the notebooks to alter the device or graph used in the experiment analyses.
 More details are provided within each notebook.
 - Run the notebook.
 If you encounter any formatting issues (such as font size), rerun the last cell to produce the correct plot.

 ## Requirements